Baruffi/minecraft-rpg/README.md

 The plugin will also generate random quests for each player to complete.
 Completing a quest will earn them a nice reward, but they are all optional.
 Also, as the player levels up, quests will become more challenging, but offer better rewards as well.

-- Objective: (Kill 15 creepers to get a award)
+- Objective: (Kill 15 creepers to get an award)
 - Award: (XP Boost for X seconds)